tousin-coffee/odin-recipes/README.md

   having a of fun and excited hopefully it last till the end of the project.
   It is the first project so i thing it is not difficult.
 I just took random recipes and add them to the list and they all looks tasty soo yeaaaa
 ## 2 ToDo
-  want to add some CSS for design
+  ~~want to add some CSS for design~~ added css style I think its look simple and sweet